iachievedit/weatherfxlite/docs/RPi.md

 * Prevent the display from going to sleep
 * Hide the mouse cursor under Wayland

+After running `pi4_setup.sh`, reboot your Pi.

 ## Tweaks

 The latest Raspberry Pi OS based upon Bookworm requires little in the way of configuring the Hyperpixel 4.0 display.

-Edit `/boot/firmware/config.txt` and add the following line:
+It is initialized by

 ```
 dtoverlay=vc4-kms-dpi-hyperpixel4sq
 ```

+in `/boot/firmware/config.txt`.

-Reboot your Pi.
-If necessary, you can rotate the display by changing the above to:
+If necessary, you can rotate the display to be "upside down" by changing the above to:

 ```
 dtoverlay=vc4-kms-dpi-hyperpixel4sq,rotate=180
 ```

+Changes to `/boot/firmware/config.txt` will require a reboot.